-I had the distinct honor of meeting Aidan Mackey in England a few weeks ago when I was in England.
+I had the honor of meeting Aidan Mackey in England a few weeks ago when I was in England.
 I had never heard of him before, but I learned quickly that he is regarded as the foremost scholar on G.K.
-Chesterton.
+Chesterton - a Christian hero of mine.

 Aidan did not claim such an honor for himself.
 He was adamant that he was neither a scholar nor an academic in the proper sense.
 But, he was, after all, president of the G.K.
 Chesterton Study Centre and if the British Library entrusts you with eight boxes of the renowned Chesterton’s personal belongings, you’re a scholar – proper or not.